meerapatelmd/metathesaurus/README.md

 All SQL scripts used in this package can be accessed at inst/sql to run directly in the client instead.
 If you'd like to run Metamorphosys to set configurations prior to installation, jump to [Metamorphosys](#metamorphosys)

+## Dependencies
+This package requires a connection by `RMySQL::dbConnect` or `DatabaseConnector::dbConnect` for MySQL and Postgres, respectively.

 ## Related R Packages

 * [metaorite](https://github.com/meerapatelmd/metaorite/blob/master/README.md) to query the instance.